yujiri8/yujiri.xyz/argument/philosophy.md

 Philosophy has two charactistics following from being about consciousness: it's accessible to everyone, and it's important for everyone.

-It's accesible to everyone because everyone has direct experience with the object of study, and after a few years of such, there isn't really anything about consciousness you can't understand without more experience.
+It's accessible to everyone because everyone has direct experience with the object of study, and after a few years of such, there isn't really anything about consciousness you can't understand without more experience.

 It's important for everyone because it encompasses [what good and evil are](/protagonism/virtues), [how humans work and thus how to interact with them](/protagonism/emotions), [how thought works and thus how to use it more effectively](/protagonism/soul_anatomy), and any number of other things supremely important for every person to know.
 If you don't think those things are worth understanding, there's something wrong with you.